Cradle of Filth: Music for Nations era (1996–2001)

-The increasingly theatrical stage shows of the 1997 European tour helped keep Cradle in the public eye, as did a burgeoning line of controversial merchandise, not least the notorious T-shirt depicting a masturbating nun on the front and the slogan "Jesus is a cunt" in large letters on the back.
-The T-shirt is banned in New Zealand, a handful of fans have faced court appearances and fines for wearing the shirt in public, and some band members themselves attracted a certain amount of hostile attention when they wore similar "I Love Satan" shirts to the Vatican.
+The increasingly theatrical stage shows of the 1997 European tour helped keep Cradle of Filth in the public eye, as did a line of controversial merchandise, including a T-shirt depicting a masturbating nun on the front and the slogan "Jesus is a cunt" in large letters on the back.
+The T-shirt is banned in New Zealand, a handful of fans have faced court appearances and fines for wearing the shirt in public, and some band members attracted hostile attention when they wore similar "I Love Satan" shirts to the Vatican.
 Alex Mosson, the Lord Provost of Glasgow from 1999 to 2003, called the shirts (and by implication the band) "sick and offensive".
 The band used the quote on the back cover of the 2005 DVD Peace Through Superior Firepower.

-In 1998, Filth began his long-running "Dani's Inferno" column for Metal Hammer, and the band appeared in the BBC documentary series Living with the Enemy (on tour with a fan and his disapproving mother and sister) and released its third studio album, Cruelty and the Beast.
-A fully realised concept album based on the legend of the "Blood Countess" Elizabeth Báthory, the album boasted the casting coup of Ingrid Pitt providing guest narration as the Countess; a role she first played in Hammer Film Productions' 1971 film Countess Dracula.
-The album led to Cradle's US debut, and Dani claimed it in 2003 as the Cradle album of which he was most proud, although he conceded dissatisfaction with its sound quality.
+In 1998, Filth began his "Dani's Inferno" column for Metal Hammer.
+The band appeared in the BBC documentary series Living with the Enemy (on tour with a fan and his disapproving mother and sister) and released their third studio album, Cruelty and the Beast.
+A concept album based on Elizabeth Báthory, the album featured Ingrid Pitt guest narrating as the Countess, a role she first played in Hammer Film Productions' 1971 film Countess Dracula.
+The album led to Cradle of Filth's US debut, and Filth claimed it in 2003 as the Cradle of Filth album he was most proud of, although he was dissatisfied with its sound quality.

-The following year the band continued primarily to tour, but did release the EP From the Cradle to Enslave, accompanied by the band's first music video, which formed the centrepiece of the DVD PanDaemonAeon.
-Replete with graphic nudity and gore, the video was directed by Alex Chandon, who would go on to produce further Cradle promo clips and DVD documentaries, as well as the full-length feature film Cradle of Fear.
+The following year, the band continued to tour, but released the EP From the Cradle to Enslave, accompanied by the band's first music video, which formed the centrepiece of the DVD PanDaemonAeon.
+Replete with graphic nudity and gore, the video was directed by Alex Chandon, who would produce further Cradle of Filth promo clips and DVD documentaries, as well as the full-length feature film Cradle of Fear.

 The band released their fourth studio album in the Autumn of 2000.
-Midian was based around the Clive Barker novel Cabal and its subsequent film adaptation Nightbreed.
-Like Cruelty and the Beast, Midian featured a guest narrator, this time Doug Bradley, who starred in Nightbreed but remains best known for playing Pinhead in the Hellraiser series.
-Bradley's line "Oh, no tears please" from the song "Her Ghost in the Fog" is a quote of Pinhead's from the first Hellraiser ("No tears, please.
-It's a waste of good suffering..."), and Bradley would reappear on later albums Nymphetamine, Thornography and Godspeed on the Devil's Thunder.
-The video for "Her Ghost in the Fog" received heavy rotation on MTV2 and other metal channels, and the track also found its way onto the soundtrack of the werewolf movie Ginger Snaps (it would also feature, much later, in the video game Brütal Legend).
+Midian was based on the Clive Barker novel Cabal and its film adaptation, Nightbreed.
+Midian featured guest narrator Doug Bradley, who starred in Nightbreed but is best known for playing Pinhead in the Hellraiser series.
+Bradley's line "Oh, no tears please" from the song "Her Ghost in the Fog" is a Pinhead quote from the first Hellraiser film ("No tears, please.
+It's a waste of good suffering...").
+Bradley reappeared on later albums Nymphetamine, Thornography and Godspeed on the Devil's Thunder.
+The video for "Her Ghost in the Fog" received heavy rotation on MTV2 and other metal channels, and the track appeared in the soundtrack of Ginger Snaps (it would later feature in the video game Brütal Legend).